-This is to help customise the best plan.
-Then you'll need to tell it your average running pace.
-If you don't know it, the simple calculation of taking your running time and dividing by the distance covered will roughly give you your answer.
+This is to help customize the best plan.
+Next, you'll need to tell it your average running pace.
+If you don't know it, the simple calculation of taking your running time and dividing it by the distance covered will roughly give you your answer.

 Then you'll need to select whether you want to train with a time goal in mind or you just want to be able to complete that distance.
 Next, it will be time to choose who you'll go on this training journey with.

 The next task is picking your real-life running coach.
-There's Jeff Galloway, Olympian and best-selling author; Greg McMillan, physiologist and online running coach; and Amy Parkerson-Mitchell, physical therapist and running expert.
+There's Jeff Galloway, Olympian, and best-selling author; Greg McMillan, physiologist and online running coach; and Amy Parkerson-Mitchell, physical therapist and running expert.

 You'll then be asked what days you are available to train to ensure the plan is built around the time you have to run.
 If you opt for 10k or half marathon training plans, you'll need to say what day you'd like to do your 'long run'.

 Next, you need to set a date for the big race/run day.
 Garmin will suggest a recommended date based on the amount of training needed.
-You can also manually choose your own date too.
+You can also manually choose your own date, too.

 Now Garmin has all the information it needs, it will build that plan and will inform you that the first training workout will be available on your device after syncing.

 Once the plan is built, you do have the option to add Garmin Coach as a tab at the bottom of the Connect app.
-You can then quickly see how far you are into the plan, see upcoming training runs and view your entire workout schedule.
+You can then quickly see how far you are into the plan, see upcoming training runs, and view your entire workout schedule.

 Which Garmin coach should you pick?